 Best Ski and Snowboard Sunglasses Reviewed

 There are thousands of polarized sunglasses out there, but not all of them are going to meet your needs.
-To save you a bunch of time and frustration, we have selected four of the best mountain sunglasses available.
+To save you a bunch of time and frustration, we have selected four of the best snowboard and ski sunglasses available.
 The sunglasses listed below were chosen for their cost, UV protection, design, and additional features, like anti-dust and anti-fogging.
-Plus, we made sure that every recommended pair is comfortable, because the last thing you want is for your ears and face to ache from something other than the cold!
+Plus, we made sure that every recommended pair is comfortable because the last thing you want is for your ears and face to ache from something other than the cold!

-Best Sunglasses For The Slopes: Oakley Wind Jacket 2.0 Rectangular Sunglasses – Prizm Snow Sapphire
+Best Sunglasses For Snow: Oakley Wind Jacket 2.0 Rectangular Sunglasses – Prizm Snow Sapphire

 - 13% light transmission